mlabs-haskell/doc-drive-cardano-components/docs/examples/simpleTx.md

 The `cardano-cli` command `address build` works for both key and script addresses.

 First, the `cardano-cli` function `runAddressBuild` checks if the argument provided is a `PaymentVerifierKey` or a `PaymentVerifierScript`.
-In the case of a key, it builds a value of type `AddressAny` with `AddressShelley <$> buildShelleyAddress (castVerificationKey vk) mbStakeVerifier nw` where nw is the networkId and mbStakeVerifier an optional stake key. `buildShelleyAddress` in turn uses `makeShelleyAddress` from the cardano-api under the hood.
+In our case of a key, it builds a value of type `AddressAny` with `AddressShelley <$> buildShelleyAddress (castVerificationKey vk) mbStakeVerifier nw` where `castVerificationKey` is used to convert extended verification keys to ordinary keys, `nw` is the networkId and `mbStakeVerifier` an optional stake key. `buildShelleyAddress` in turn uses `makeShelleyAddress` from the cardano-api under the hood.

 ```haskell
 makeShelleyAddress :: NetworkId